-For decades, doctors have administered chemotherapy as the only available treatment for cancer patients.
-Dr. Kenneth O’Byrne, Professor of Medical Oncology and Queensland Senior Clinical Research Fellow, who has studied cancer for over 30 years has seen both positive and negative effects of chemotherapy.
+For decades, doctors have administered chemotherapy for cancer treatment as the only available option for patients.
+Dr. Kenneth O’Byrne, Professor of Medical Oncology and Queensland Senior Clinical Research Fellow, has studied cancer for over 30 years and has seen both positive and negative effects of chemotherapy.

 According to O’Byrne, scientific breakthroughs now allow doctors to identify which cancer cells switch off the immune system.
 The next step is to convert this discovery into a therapeutic agent.

 An immunotherapy drug reactivates the patient’s immune response, fights cancer, and causes cancer cells to shrink.
-Observations show that the agent may be more effective as first line of treatment.⁴
+Observations show that the agent may be more effective as first line of treatment.

-Combination therapy changing the face of lung cancer treatment
+How combination therapy is changing the face of lung cancer treatment

-Lung cancer patients are getting more benefits when they undergo a combination of immunotherapy and chemotherapy.4 Such approach is more capable of killing cancer cells and achieves remission, as clinical studies show.
+Lung cancer patients get more benefits when they undergo a combination of immunotherapy and chemotherapy.
+This type of combination therapy is more capable of killing cancer cells and achieves remission, as clinical studies show.